KILLERWHOPPER/KILLERWHOPPER/README.md

-- 👋 Hi, I’m @KILLERWHOPPER
+- 👋 @KILLERWHOPPER
-- 👀 I’m interested in rap
-- 🌱 I’m currently learning how to get rich
+- 🌱 Comp Eng, MaGill, Rapper, Photographer, Chinese
-- 📫 How to reach me depends on your luck
+- 📫 Leave an issue under any of my repo to reach me

 <!---
 KILLERWHOPPER/KILLERWHOPPER is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.